Get a free, no obligation personal loan quote with rates as low as 9.99%

 Mortgage Repayment Tricks

-Here’s a couple of other tactics you can employ to save on interest costs and pay your mortgage off sooner.
+Aside from choosing an accelerated payment schedule, other ways to save on interest costs and pay your mortgage off sooner include the following:

 No Closing-Cost Refinance

-A no-closing-cost refinance is a type of refinancing where you don’t have to pay the closing costs when you’re issued a new mortgage.
-Closing costs are expenses that accompany the refinancing process and can include loan origination fees, appraisal fees, registration fees, legal fees, and others.
+A no-closing-cost refinance is a type of refinancing that doesn’t require payment of closing costs.
+That means you could save on costs such as loan origination fees, appraisal fees, registration fees, legal fees, and others.

-Though you’re not responsible for paying closing costs upfront, they don’t simply disappear.
+Keep in mind that although you’re not responsible for paying closing costs upfront with this option, these expenses don’t simply disappear.
 Your lender will account for the expenses in one of two ways:

 • By adding them to your mortgage balance